DavidAntliff/py3tree/README.md

 i3tree is a program written by sciurus in Perl for the i3 tiling window manager.

-This project is a reimplementation of this tool in what I consider to be a better language.
-Also, I can extend it without forcing myself to relearn Perl.
+This project is a reimplementation of this tool in Python.

 # Usage

-TODO.

-# Examples

-TODO.
+Show the entire tree, including all workspaces:

+    $ py3tree

+Show the tree for just the workspace named "1":

+    $ py3tree -w 1

+Show the tree for both the workspace named "1" and the workspace named "two":

+    $ py3tree -w 1 two

+Show the tree for the current focused workspace:

+    $ py3tree -f

 # Acknowledgements